Accountability is one of the most important things leaders must deal with in business, and often, it’s the one they struggle with most.

 Think about it.
 When people are hired, they are motivated, excited, and accountable.
 No one has to run after them to get things done.
 It is only when something triggers them and they don’t know how to address it that they start to step into the negative cycle.
 Once they are in the cycle, triggers continue to occur, creating more and more disconnect and distance and impacting their motivation to perform even further.

-So, whenever there is an accountability issue, I always address it with emotional connection.
+When there is an accountability issue, address it with emotional connection.

 First, create safety by validating and processing the other person’s emotions.
 Then, identify triggers and fears and help them articulate their needs.
 This allows them to be more aware of what happened and how they got stuck in a negative cycle.
 Once they feel safe, structure a bonding conversation where they can share their vulnerability on what triggered them and how they got disconnected so you can meet each other’s needs.